traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Stuck having to have phone, to have an internet connection

-^ In this project i purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.
+^ purposefully wanted to explore creating a temporary experience that connected viewer directly to the artwork for a brief moment.

 ^ Doing it more to please & other people which is OK but less of the direction i was interested in.